mohammad-ILA/snappfood-task/README.md

 ## Project Structure

-In **src/components** there are two folders.<br>
+In **src/components** there are two folders.
+One is named common and the other is named home.<br>
-One named common and the other named home.
-In common folder there are all common components, hooks, functions, common assets like images, fonts, icons, styles and whatever use in the entire of the app.<br>
+In the common folder, there are all common components, hooks, functions, and common assets like images, fonts, icons, styles, and whatever use commonly in the entire app.<br>
-On the other and in the home folder or any other folder here except common represent the styles and assets special to a page.
-So home folder point to styles and assets and components that are special to home page in the pages folder.
+On the other hand, the home folder, or any other folder here except the common folder, represents the styles and assets specific to a page.
+So home folder points to styles assets and components that are specific to the home page in the pages folder.

 In **src/pages** there are all pages that in this project we have just one page(index.tsx).

 In **src/redux** there are all our redux/toolkit config and slice and store.

-In **src/services** there are config for api and define api urls and their functions and they put in their service folder based on their url.
+In **src/services** there are configs for API and define API URLS and their functions and they put them in their service folder based on their url.

 In **src/stories** there are our storybook files to document components.